haydenbleasel/contentlayer-datapad/README.md

 # datapad

-An opinionated Contentlayer configuration designed for Beskar Labs content hubs.
+Awesome Contentlayer configuration with GFM, LQIP, TOC and more.

 It includes the following plugins: